 For Ohitashi dishes, fresh ingredients are blanched quickly and soaked in a dashi-infused soy sauce-based marinade for several hours.
 The marinade has umami from dashi (katsuobushi & kombu dashi or vegetarian/vegan dashi), a savory taste from soy sauce, and a tinge of sweetness from mirin.

 If you’re looking for an interesting side dish for your Japanese-style Ichiju Sansai (1 soup 3 dishes) meal, this Okra Ohitashi will work to round things up for you.

 3 Tips to Make Delicious Okra Ohitashi

 1. Do not overcook the vegetables

 Set a timer or pay attention to the doneness of the okra.
-You do not want to overcook the vegetables and as they can easily lose texture and turn mushy.
+You do not want to overcook the vegetables as they can easily lose texture and turn mushy.

 3. Squeeze water out well

 You don’t want to dilute the sauce with excess moisture coming from the vegetables.
-Therefore, squeeze tightly to remove water before you soak the okra or any other vegetables you use in the ohitashi marinade.
+Therefore, squeeze tightly to remove the water before you soak the okra or any other vegetables you use in the ohitashi marinade.

 With its crisp-tender and unique viscous texture, okra can make an appealing side than the usual boring vegetables.
 It is also a good source of minerals, vitamins, and fiber too!
 When they are in season, I like to snatch them up quick and make ohitashi right away.